iambigJ/iambigj/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ali Javadi
 ==================================================================================================================================

-nodeJS | php | developer
+nodeJS | developer
 ------------------------

 I'm delighted to be a small part of the open-source community.
 I'm eager to contribute and help push the boundaries even further.

 * 🖥️  See my portfolio at [my personal website](http://https://iambigj.xyz/portfolio/)
 * ✉️  You can contact me at [alijavadij@gmail.com](mailto:alijavadij@gmail.com)
-* 🧠  I'm learning advanced concepts of data structures
+* 🧠  I'm learning advanced concepts of create big scale applications
 * 🤝  I'm open to collaborating on develop and maintain big scall nodejs application
 * ⚡  iambigj and tell every one